What is body fat and body fat percentage?

 For all the money spent on diet books, supplements, boot camps and meal replacements, there is only one way to lose body fat, and the results are guaranteed.

 To lose body fat you need to be in a “calorie deficit”.
-That simply means you need to eat and drink fewer calories than you burn in your daily activities.
+That simply means you need to eat and drink fewer calories (ie, consumer less energy) than you burn in your daily activities.
 If your “calories in” is the same as your “calories out” then your weight will stay the same.
 This is known as “eating at maintenance“.

 If you are gaining weight, it means you are in a “calorie surplus” – you are consuming more calories than your body burns.
 To stop the weight gain and begin losing weight, you have to eat less or become more active, or both.
 Eating less will have a much greater impact than exercise on its own.